alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 [Barcelona against Real
 Madrid](https://www.youtube.com/watch?v=Jeiu7y-a220).
 Undoubtedly more
-impressive are the teams that define their overachievement over a
-season: Blackpool in 2010; Atalanta in 2020; Greece in 2004; and, of course, Leicester in 2016.
+impressive are the teams that define their overachievement over a prolonged period of time: Blackpool in 2010; Atalanta in 2020; Greece in 2004; and, of course, Leicester in 2016.

 Such seasons can catalyse an instantaneous change in a football club's status.
 It's just as likely that they mysteriously disappear into the